umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 {% endcode %}

 {% hint style="info" %}
-In order to gain access to the `IUmbracoBuilder` you need to add `Umbraco.Cms.Core.DependencyInjection` and `Microsoft.Extensions.DependencyInjection` as using-statements when registering your services.
+To gain access to the `IUmbracoBuilder` you need to add `Umbraco.Cms.Core.DependencyInjection` and `Microsoft.Extensions.DependencyInjection` as using statements when registering your services.
 This in turn will also give you access to the `IUmbracoBuilder` extension methods as well as the Microsoft `IServiceProvider`.
 {% endhint %}

 ### Registering dependencies in bundles

 Depending on your scenario, you may have a lot of dependencies you need to register.
 In this case, your `Program.cs` or Composer can become cluttered and hard to manage.

-You can manage multiple services in one place by creating your own custom extension methods for the `IUmbracoBuilder`.
+You can manage multiple services in one place by creating your custom extension methods for the `IUmbracoBuilder`.
 This way you can bundle similar dependencies in extension methods and register them all in a single call.

-In the following example two dependencies, `RegisterCustomNotificationHandlers` and `RegisterCustomServices` are bundled together in a custom `AddCustomServices` extension method.
+In the following code sample two dependencies, `RegisterCustomNotificationHandlers` and `RegisterCustomServices` are bundled together in a custom `AddCustomServices` extension method.

 {% code title="MyCustomBuilderExtensions.cs" overflow="wrap" %}